Goldee’s Barbecue and the Pursuit of Excellence

 What Goldee's, the #1 BBQ joint in Texas can teach us about being excellent.

-Excellence is often recognized in sports, business, or the arts—places where competition is fierce and success is easy to measure.
+Excellence is often recognized in sports, business, or the arts.
 But sometimes, you find it in unexpected places.

-Like a small BBQ joint on a dusty road in Kennedale, Texas—33 miles from Dallas—run by three friends who simply wanted to smoke good meat.
+Like this small BBQ joint on a dusty road in Kennedale, Texas — 33 miles from Dallas — run by three friends who simply wanted to smoke good meat.

 Why I Admire Texas Barbecue Pit Masters

 On a recent trip to Austin, I was reminded why Texas barbecue is special.
-It’s not just the food—it’s the craft.
 In Texas, pitmasters are legends.
 People like Ms. Tootsie of Snow’s BBQ or Roy of Kreuz Market have been at it for decades, turning simple meat and smoke into art.

 Texas Monthly’s Top 50 BBQ list, published every four years, is the gold standard.
 Making that list is a life-changing moment for any restaurant.